redox-os/website/content/news/this-week-in-redox-15.md

 7. [Our Nice Code of Conduct](http://www.redox-os.org/coc/)
 8. [The Extreme Screenshots](http://www.redox-os.org/screens/)

-# What's next?

-- Use ralloc by default.
-- Switch to Cake.
-- Writable ZFS.
-- Extend the book.

 # New contributors

 Since the list of contributors are growing too fast, we'll now only list the new contributors.
 This might change in the future.